 There are various types of ‘family friendly’ leave, of which maternity and paternity are the most common.
-Family friendly leave is governed by prescriptive rules regarding who is entitled to take such leave, when and how it may be taken and how it should be paid.
+Family friendly leave is governed by prescriptive statutory rules regarding who is entitled to take such leave, when and how it may be taken and how it should be paid.

 All employees who are expecting a baby are entitled to a total of 52 weeks’ maternity leave, consisting of 26 weeks’ ordinary maternity leave and 26 weeks’ additional maternity leave, subject to certain notification requirements.
 Employees must take at least two weeks’ maternity leave starting with the day on which their child is born, and an employer who allows an employee to work during that period will be guilty of a criminal offence.

 Employees will be entitled to Statutory Maternity Pay (“SMP”) if they have sufficient continuous employment and sufficient earnings, and comply with certain notification requirements.
 Employees who qualify for SMP will be entitled to 39 weeks’ SMP at the prescribed rates.
 The first six weeks of maternity leave are paid at the rate of 90% of the employee’s average weekly earnings, and the remaining 33 weeks are paid at the lower of the prescribed rate set annually by the government or 90% of the employee’s normal weekly earnings.